detectRecog/PointTrack/README.md

 **Zhenbo Xu**, Wei Zhang, Xiao Tan, Wei Yang*, Huan Huang, Shilei Wen, Errui Ding, Liusheng Huang, Conference on Computer Vision and Pattern Recognition (ECCV) 2020

+**PointTrack presents a new learning strategy for pixel-wise feature learning on the 2D image plane, which has proven to be effective for instance association.**

 Our network architecture adopts [SpatialEmbedding](https://github.com/davyneven/SpatialEmbeddings) as the segmentation sub-network.
 The current ranking of PointTrack is available in [KITTI leader-board](http://www.cvlibs.net/datasets/kitti/eval_mots.php).
 Until now (07/03/2020), PointTrack++ still ranks first for both cars and pedestrians.